GladysAssistant/v4-website/docs/dashboard/chart.md

 Select the device you want to display here, and configure your chart:

 - Name: It'll be display on top of the chart
-- Chart type: You can display different type of chart in Gladys (line, area, bar, step line)
+- Chart type: You can display different types of chart in Gladys (line, area, bar, step line)
-- Axes: If you want a more design display without axes, or if you prefer to see the x/y axis
+- Axes: If you want a display without axes, or if you prefer to see the x/y axis
 - Display variation: If selected, the chart will display the relative variation between the first & last value in the selected interval.

 ![Configure chart](../../static/img/docs/en/dashboard/chart/configure-chart.jpg)